petermoorey/petermoorey.github.io/_posts/2020-06-05-uploading-data-to-google-bigquery.markdown

 layout: post
 title: Uploading Data to Google BigQuery using Python/Pandas
 date: 2020-06-05 00:00:00 +0600
 description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+Go ahead and edit it and re-build the site to see your changes.
-img: bigquery.png # Add image post (optional)
+img: bigquery.png
-tags: [bigquery, python] # add tag
+tags: [bigquery, python]
 ---

 ## The Goal
 I had a requirement to populate a Google BigQuery table from a CSV file containing 1,000 rows of data for each day spanning several weeks.
 To make it a bit trickier, I had to create an extra column containing the date.
 This would require a lot of clicking within the BigQuery website, and editing of data within Microsoft Excel.
 Instead it was automated with Python by using Pandas and Google BigQuery libraries.